Comprehensive Faceting System

 - Nested objects and arrays of objects

-- High cardinality string fields (>50 unique values)
+- High cardinality string fields (more than 50 unique values)

-- Fields with inconsistent types (<70% type consistency)
+- Fields with inconsistent types (less than 70% type consistency)

 API Integration